SCRAG MOUNTAIN MUSIC FOunders and Co-Artistic Directors

 Lara Mones received a Bachelor of Arts degree in East Asian Studies from Middlebury College and a Masters of Arts Degree in Arts Management from American University.
 Professional experience includes: Festival Assistant for the Kennedy Center for the Performing Arts Japan!
-Culture + Hyperculture Festival (Washington DC), Festival and Projects Manager of Yellow Barn Music Festival (Putney, VT), Senior Program Officer in the Performing Arts Department of Japan Society (New York, NY), and Deputy Director of the Make Music Alliance (Brooklyn, NY).
-Lara served as a fellow with ELNYA (Emerging Leaders of New York Arts), a core volunteer or the New York Chapter of Music for Food, and is currently an Advisory Board Member of Kizuna Dance.
+Culture + Hyperculture Festival (Washington DC), Festival and Projects Manager of Yellow Barn Music Festival (Putney, VT), Senior Program Officer in the Performing Arts Department of Japan Society (New York, NY), and Projects Consultant for the U.S.-Japan Bridging Foundation and Crossing Jamaica Avenue Theater Company.
+Lara is an Advisory Board Member of Kizuna Dance.
 Lara joined Scrag Mountain Music as Managing Director in Spring 2018.

 SCRAG MOUNTAIN MUSIC Board of Directors